no1stringbean/lfabr/src/content/posts/formation.md

 ---
 title: Formation
-description: "Does riding a bike form you into a better or worse version of yourself?
-Is there anything I can do to tap into cycling as a way of becoming a kinder, more loving person?"
+description: "The things we do shape who we become, especially the small habits we engage with regularly.
+Riding a bike and being a part of cycling culture is no different - it can be a catalyst of transformation for us for good or un-good."
-date: 2023-11-05T08:00:00Z
+date: 2023-07-24
-last update: 2023-11-09T11:55:00Z
+last update: 2023-11-27
 author: ["Ben Schultz"]
-image: ""
+image: /images/posts/basics/basics-formation.png
 categories: ["basics"]
 tags: ["formation", "counter-formation", "culture"]
 stage: ["Seedling"]